iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

     - **If a majority of players votes YES**: The Presidential Candidate and Chancellor Candidate become the new President and Chancellor, respectively.

     - **If a majority of players votes NO, or it is a TIE**: The vote fails.
 The Presidential Candidate misses this chance to be elected.
-The Electition Tracker is advanced by one Election.
-The election process starts again from the begining, starting with moving the President placard clockwise to the next player.
+The Election Tracker is advanced by one Election.
+The election process starts again from the beginning, starting with moving the President placard clockwise to the next player.

     - **Election Tracker**: If the group rejects three governments in a row, the country is thrown into chaos.
 Immediately reveal the Policy on top of the Policy deck and enact it.
 Any power granted by this Policy is ignored, but the Election Tracker resets, and existing term-limits are forgotten.
 All players become eligible to hold the office of Chancellor for the next Election.
 If there are fewer than three tiles remaining in the Policy deck at this point, shuffle them with the Discard pile to create a new Policy deck.

         > Any time a new Policy tile is played face-up, the Election Tracker is reset, whether it was enacted by an elected government or enacted by the frustrated populace.

-    - **If three or more Fascist Policies have been enacted already**: This is referd to as the Hitler Zone.
+    - **If three or more Fascist Policies have been enacted already**: This is referred to as the Hitler Zone.
 Ask if the new Chancellor is Hitler.
 If so, the game is over and the Fascists win.
 Otherwise, other players know for sure the Chancellor is not Hitler.

-4. If the election suceeded, proceed as usual to the Legislative Session.
+4. If the election succeeded, proceed as usual to the Legislative Session.

 ### LEGISLATIVE SESSION
 During the Legislative Session, the President and Chancellor work together to enact a new Policy in secret.

 1. The President draws the top three tiles from the Policy deck, looks at them in secret, and discards one tile face down into the Discard pile.

 2. The remaining two tiles go to the Chancellor, who looks in secret, discards one Policy tile face down, and enacts the remaining Policy by placing the tile face up on the corresponding track.
-Or if the Chansollor does not like the policy cards, and five Fashist polices have been played, may excercies Veto Power (see rules below).
+Or if the Chancellor does not like the policy cards, and five Fascist polices have been played, may exercise Veto Power (see rules below).

 > Verbal and nonverbal communication between the President and Chancellor is forbidden.
 The President and Chancellor MAY NOT pick Policies to play at random, shuffle the tiles before discarding one, or do anything else clever to avoid secretly and intentionally selecting a Policy.
 Additionally, the President should hand both Policies over at the same time, rather than one at a time to gauge the Chancellor’s reaction.
 Attempting to telegraph the contents of your hand using randomness or any other unusual selection procedure violates the spirit of the game.
 Don’t do it.